Environmental, Social and Governance

 Employee Engagement

 Omega conducts an annual employee engagement survey.
-We share the results with our board of directors, and the management team.
+We share the results with our board of directors, the management team and all employees.

 The management team uses the employee engagement survey and its participation rates and overall score to help shape and improve elements of the business, correlated with employee needs, based on the results and feedback of the survey.
 Below, we provide these figures from our employee engagement survey for the last three years.

-By employing a year over year look, the management team can determine the workplace climate, trends both in areas of opportunity and positivity, then strategize on a human capital management plan with a focus on employee engagement and retention.
+By employing a year over year look, the management team can determine the workplace climate and trends both in areas of opportunity and positivity, and then strategize on a human capital management plan with a focus on employee engagement and retention.

 In addition to the survey, we hold employee town hall meetings generally twice a year.
 These are generally attended by all employees.
-During these meetings, the management team provides updates on key elements of the business.
-In addition, the management team encourages employee questions or comments.
+During these meetings, the management team encourages employees’ questions or comments.

 Employee Engagement